nuhyamin1/CallGraphAnalyzer/README.md

-# CallGraphAnalyzer - Python Code Structure Visualizer
+# CallGraphAnalyzer - Python Code Structure and Call Visualizer

-This simple web application helps you visualize the structure of your Python code.
-Upload a `.py` file, and it will generate an interactive tree diagram showing the classes and functions within that file.
-You can click on the nodes in the tree to see the corresponding code snippet.
+This simple web application helps you visualize the structure of your Python code and understand its call relationships.
+Upload a `.py` file, and it will generate an interactive force-graph showing classes and functions.
+Clicking on a function or method node not only displays its code but also highlights where it's called from within the analyzed file.

 ## Screenshot